Teddy13111995/Teddy13111995/README.md

 - 👋 Hi, I’m @Teddy13111995
 - 👀 I’m interested in coding, coding, coding!!!
 - 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on any project
+- 💞️ I’m looking to collaborate on any projects related to software engineering
 - 📫 How to reach me ? srijangupta10@gmail.com

 <!---